2024: Commercial exploitation of Kangaroos, summary table and comparisons

 The graph below tells a very clear story.
 Despite the addition of Victoria as 7 new commercial shooting zones at the end of 2019, despite commercial shooting zone expansions in New South Wales creeping ever eastwards, despite zone expansions in South Australia, despite adding new Macropod species to the commercial list, despite killing more and more females (and their unaccounted for joeys), despite commercial shooting creeping into public land, the actual commercial take against quota still remains at historically low levels.

-The historic data very clearly shows that Kangaroo populations across Australia began to collapse in the early part of this century, in mid 1990 the actual commercial take was around 3.3 million animals, now it is down to around 1.3 million, while commercial quotas have remained at similar levels over time (that is since the late 1980s, quotas were lower before that).
+The historic data very clearly shows that Kangaroo populations across Australia began to collapse in the early part of this century, in the mid 1990s the actual commercial take was around 3.3 million animals, now it is down to around 1.3 million, while commercial quotas have remained at similar levels over time (that is since the late 1980s, quotas were lower before that).

 (NOTE: Actual take against quota 1994 – 3,293,227 / 1995 –3,260,448 / 1996 – 3,101,123).